bitbirr/ledgerApp/Readme.md

 # Credit Debit Financial Management App
 ## Overview
-Credit Debit is an offline-first Progressive Web App designed for comprehensive financial management.
+Credit Debit is Progressive Web App designed for comprehensive financial management.
 The application enables users to track credit/debit accounts, manage invoices, maintain cash flow records, and generate financial reports.
 Built with modern web technologies, it provides a mobile-first experience with robust offline capabilities and optional cloud backup integration.

 The application follows a client-centric architecture where all data is stored locally in IndexedDB using Dexie, ensuring full offline functionality.